Types of Irrigation

 - Surface irrigation requires an only level and flat land.

 Sprinkler Irrigation System:

-Sprinkler irrigation can irrigate any field crop and row crop and this irrigation are fit for most types of soil such as the soil with high infiltration and there are two main categories of sprinklers which are called spray sprinkler or rotor sprinkler.
+Sprinkler irrigation can irrigate any field crop and row crop and this irrigation are fit for most types of soil such as the soil with high infiltration and there are two main categories of sprinklers which are called spray sprinkler and rotor sprinkler.

 Like shower nozzle spray head sprinkles water and depending on the size and structure of the farm sprinkler nozzle have different patterns while rotor sprinklers consist of sprinklers that spin or rotate when watering the area and on the market rotor nozzles are the latest and most popular sprinklers.

-By the size of water droplets, the operating pressure and the nozzle also determined and large drops should be avoided as they can damage the crops.
+By the size of water droplets, the operating pressure and the nozzle are also determined and large drops should be avoided as they can damage the crops.

 Advantages of Sprinkler Irrigation:

 There are the following advantages of sprinkler irrigation such as;

 - For any slope this irrigation is convenient and land leaving is not necessary.

 - Improves the quality and quantity of farms and conserves water.